 - 1. One-on-one onboarding meeting with the NREL management team. - 2.
 Full participation in opening week, weekly webinars, closing week. - 3.
 Engagement in weekly instructor Office Hours meetings. - 4.
-Two final presentations final or "Capstone" presentation and a "Your Energy I-Corps Journey" presentation. - 5.
-Program office final presentation During DC-based graduations, teams should be prepared to report and present to their sponsoring Program Office(s).
-The presentation should include findings from stakeholder discovery interviews, the team's value proposition, ideal customer segments for the technology, relevant stakeholders, gaps (knowledge, funding, resources, etc.) within the industry, and whether a technical pivot offers a more promising pathway. - 6.
-Capitol Hill presentation Though not guaranteed, during DC-based graduations, teams should be prepared to present on their technology and findings to U.S. representatives on Capitol Hill. - 7.
+Final Presentation During DC-based graduation, teams should be prepared to give a "Capstone" presentation to their sponsoring Program Office(s), Cohort participants, and OTT.
+The presentation should include findings from stakeholder discovery interviews, the team's value proposition, ideal customer segments for the technology, relevant stakeholders, gaps (knowledge, funding, resources, etc.) within the industry, and whether a technical pivot offers a more promising pathway. - 5.
+Capitol Hill presentation Though not guaranteed, during DC-based graduations, teams should be prepared to present on their technology and findings to U.S. representatives on Capitol Hill. - 6.
 Structured debriefs with the NREL management team.